danyadanyaa/telegram_webapps_authentication/README.md

 # Telegram Authentication Module

-This module provides functionality for handling authentication and validation of initial data received from Telegram.
-It includes parsing, preparing, validating, and encoding/decoding initial data.
-It also provides data models for representing Telegram users and initial data.
+This Python package provides an authentication mechanism for Telegram web apps.
+It implements the algorithm for validating data received from a Telegram web app, ensuring the authenticity and integrity of the data.
+For detailed information on validating data received via a web app, please refer to the [official Telegram documentation](https://core.telegram.org/bots/webapps#validating-data-received-via-the-web-app).

 ## Installation